accetto/ubuntu-vnc-xfce/README.md

 The images with [Firefox][firefox] are perfect for fast creation of secure and light-weight web browser containers.
 They can be thrown away easily and replaced quickly, improving user's browsing privacy.

-They make also excellent long-term browsers, because the preferences and profiles can be not only pre-configured, but also stored on external volumes that survive container destruction.
+They make also excellent long-term browsers, because the preferences and profiles can be pre-configured and also stored on external volumes that survive container destruction.

+There are two kinds of pre-configuration.
+Firstly, it's possible to force Firefox preferences by modifying the provided **user.js** file.
+Secondly, it's possible to to use a complete Firefox profile, previously created on a volume.
+The [HOWTO][wiki-howto] page in [Wiki][wiki] describes it in more details.

 Frequently used preferences and profiles can also be embedded into the user built images.
-Ready-to-use Dockerfiles are also provided (see [below](#user-content-image-set)).
+The ready-to-use Dockerfiles are also provided (see [below](#user-content-image-set)).

 The base images are best suited for creating headless [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.